As a realtor, you know what it means to advertise on a slim budget.

 Track Facebook Analytics

-When measuring performance, track these important metrics for Facebook ads for real estate.
+When measuring performance, be sure you install Facebook Pixel and track these important metrics for Facebook ads for real estate.

 Keep Relevance Score Up